hongjes1/UGChordstoFlats/README.md

 # How to use
 1. Open a tab's page.
 The page should end with "`_crd.htm`"; otherwise, the transposition and chord recognition interfaces do not apply.
 2. Open the console.
+See [here](https://www.wickedlysmart.com/hfjsconsole/) if confused on how to achieve this on different browsers.
 3. Copy/paste the code into the console.
-Output will look like the below:
+Output should look like the below:

 ![picture alt](https://i.imgur.com/ekfpDOM.png "Example of a chord chart formatted in the beta, code run.")